 It can take up to 3 years of training to become a full Reiki master and to teach.
 You'll be expected to practise Reiki regularly on yourself and others during this time.

-You may find it helpful to have experience or qualifications in anatomy and physiology.
+You may find it helpful to have experience or qualifications in anatomy, physiology or other complementary therapies.
 Experience of working in a caring profession can also be useful.

 Professional and industry bodies

-You may wish to join the Complementary and Natural Healthcare Council, which has a voluntary register of Reiki healers.
+You can join the Complementary and Natural Healthcare Council, which has a voluntary register of Reiki healers.

-You could also consider the General Regulatory Council for Complementary Therapies.
+You can also apply to join the General Regulatory Council for Complementary Therapies.